grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 queryString="current-package-manager"
 />

+### Step 0: Installing Playwright

+The `@grafana/plugin-e2e` tool extends Playwright APIs, so you need to have `@playwright/test` with a minimum version of 1.41.2 installed as a dev dependency in the `package.json` file of your plugin.
+Refer to the [Playwright documentation](https://playwright.dev/docs/intro#installing-playwright) for instruction on how to install.
+Make sure you can run the example tests that were generated when you installed Playwright before you proceed to the next step in this guide.

 ### Step 1: Installing `@grafana/plugin-e2e`

-Now open the terminal and run the following command in your plugin's project directory:
+Open the terminal and run the following command in your plugin's project directory:

 <CodeSnippets
 snippets={[